sanger/eln_pmb_bridge/README.md

 - A file (with _TEMP extension) is dropped by IDBS-ELN into the poll folder.
 - IDBS-ELN populate the content of this file, then rename the file when completed (removing the TEMP extension.)
 - The Watch Service pulls the newly named file, and create a print job request.
-- This request is then sent to PMB, which prints the labels.
+- This request is then sent to a print service, which prints the labels.

 Running
 ---